-Overnight Eritreans begun repeating one name: Haj Musa Mohamed Nur, whether in support or opposition to him.
+Overnight Eritreans begun repeating one name: Haj Musa Mohamed Nur, whether in support or opposition of him.
 He became a household name both at home and abroad after the Diaa Al Islam School uprising on the 31st October 2017.
-The school’s students and their mothers marched from Akhria, where the school is located, to Liberation Avenue in the centre of Asmara, where the Ministry of Education sits.
+The school’s students and their mothers marched from Akhria, where the school is located, to Huriya Street in the centre of Asmara, where the ministry of education sits.
 The demonstration and student resistance on that day became a historic event for a people accustomed to 26 years of submission with all government edicts implemented without any discussion or opposition.
 This uprising is the first popular movement to rebel against repression and the arbitrary edicts forced on them.

 Eritreans suffered from colonialism and the occupation of their territory by a foreign power for decades until they rose up fighting a bitter armed struggle to control their land and own decisions.
 It was one of the longest-running liberation struggles on the African continent in the last century, lasting until the territory was liberated under the leadership of the Eritrean People's Liberation Front on May 24, 1991.
 It is impossible to describe the joy of Eritrean independence and freedom.
 Eritrea became known by its name in the world, and their flag was raised in international forums and the national anthem sung at every event.

 The first downside of the Eritrean state, was that the men of the revolution still wanted to rule in the new state era.
 Since independence they held sway over the Eritrean people as they had credit for the existence of the independent state of Eritrea.